Recipe Ideas

 Preparation Steps

-• In a large bowl, whisk together eggs, milk, salt, and pepper.
+• In another bowl, whisk together the eggs, milk, salt, pepper, garlic powder, onion powder, and paprika until well combined.

-• Bake for 40-45 minutes, or until golden brown and set.
+• Bake in the preheated oven for 50–60 minutes, or until the top is golden brown and the center is set.
+Let cool for 10 minutes before serving.

 Notes